phalcon-orphanage/docs/en/reference/models.rst

 Finding Records
 ---------------
 Phalcon_Model provide you several methods for doing the querying of records.
-The next examples will show youhow to query one or more records from a model:
+The next examples will show you how to query one or more records from a model:

 .. code-block:: php